Steven Kolawole

 I am a "community-taught" ML person; hence, a big part of my BSc years were spent giving back to our tech communities, including Data Science Nigeria, Google Developer Student Club, She Code Africa, the National Association of Computing Students, and ML Collective.

 I had stints as a choir director at my local churches in my earlier college years.
-I had several existential crises littered throughout my BSc years [1], [2].
-And I spent my last year of BSc growing an unexpected social reputation as a local clown and spending an inordinate amount of time to fine-tune my Afro-pop dance skills as I became a reveler.
+I had several existential crises littered throughout my BSc years [1, 2].
+My last year of BSc was spent transitioning from award-worthy social awkwardness to growing an unexpected reputation as a local clown, and dedicating an inordinate amount of time to fine-tuning my Afro-pop dance skills as I became a reveler.